-Prince Edward (pictured left with his older brother) was educated with his brother, Prince George and was taught arithmetic, Latin, geometry, writing, religion, French, German, Greek and even dancing.
-For the future George III, the young Prince Edward was his only constant companion, but it was Edward who was their mother's favorite.
+Prince Edward was educated with his brother, Prince George and was taught arithmetic, Latin, geometry, writing, religion, French, German, Greek and even dancing.
+For the future George III, the young Prince Edward was his only constant companion, but it was Edward who was their mother's favourite.

 Edward's father, Prince Frederick, who was detested by his parents, died at the age of 44 in 1751.
 This has been attributed to a burst lung abscess caused by a blow from a cricket or a real tennis ball, but it is now thought to have been from a pulmonary embolism.